dalynsw/bustake-site/docs/example-account.md

 }

 ```

-- line 1, the first line must be a comment line with `version`, `timezone` and `default voice`.
-The timezone will be used to caculate the local time, the `voice` is used to the `text to speech`.
+- Line 1 must be a comment, the comment contains version information is 1, the time zone is Los Angeles, and the default sound is `Polly.Ivy`.

-- lines 3 - 6 are an `assignment statement` which creates a `string object` which value is used as the `tts` next.
+- Lines 3-6 is an `assignment statement`, which is an assignment statement that creates a string object.
+The value of this string is a text code synthesized from speech input.
-- line 8 is an `audio statement` which creates an `audio object` from a `tts` which can be played latter.
+- Line 4 Mute for 1 second when playing tts
+- Line 8 is an `audio` statement that creates an audio object.
+The name is `main_menu`, and the content of tts comes from the string object value above.
-- line 9 plays a message to ask the caller to wait
+- line 9 plays the above audio object.
-- line 11 is an `assignment statement` which creates a `string` object which is a url pointing to `a background web program`
+- line 11 is an `assignment statement`.
+The `url` string object is created through the `template` function.
-- line 12 is a `fetch statement` which sends a http get request to the `background web program`
+- line 12 is a `fetch statement`.
+Call the url pointed to by the string object created above.
-- lines 15 - 34 are a `if statement`
+- lines 15-34 is an `if else` statement
-- line 15 checks the `object userid` which is returned from the above `fetch statement`
-- lines 17 - 18 are executed when the `userid` object exists.
-This means the user exists already.
+- Line 15-19 is the `if statement`.
+Check whether the `userid` object is true.
+If it is, execute the `statement block`.
+This `userid` object is created by the return value of the `fetch statement` above.
+The http return of `fetch` should be `userid=xxxx`.
+In this way, the value of the `userid` string object is an empty string.
+It means that the account already exists.

-- line 17 is an `audio statement` which creates an audio object from a `tts`
+- Line 17 is an `audio statement`, creating an `audio object`, and the content of tts is that the user has registered.
-- line 18 is a `play_audio statement` which plays the above `audio` object.
+- Line 18 is the `play_audio statement`, which plays the `audio` object above.
-- lines 22 - 32 are executed when the object `userid` does'nt exist.
+- Line 20-34 is the `else statement block`, which runs when `userid` is an empty string, which means that the user does not exist.
-- line 22 is an `assignment statement` which is from the built-in `template function` to make a `string object` value is an url
+- line 22 is an `assignment statement`.
+The url string object is created through the `template function`.
+This url is the backend url registered by the user
-- line 23 is a `fetch statement` to send a http get request to the backend.
+- Line 23 is a `fetch statement`.
+Call the url pointed to by the string object created above.
+That is, create a new user.
+The return value of fetch will contain multiple lines, including `user ID, password, and username`.
+This will create multiple String objects.
+userid=xxxx
+password=xxxx
+username=xxxx
-- line 24 is an `assignment statement` creates a `string object` which is value of a `tts`.
+- line 24 -27 is an `assignment statement`.
+The content is a `string object` of the `SMS template`.
-- line 28 is an `assignment statement` creates a `string object` from the built-in `template function`, the values of the `template function` are returned from the above `fetch statement`
+- line 28 is an `assignment statement`.
+The `string object` of the SMS content is created through the `template function`.
-- line 29 is an `sms statement` which sends a sms message to the specifed number and the content from the above `string object`.
+- line 28 is an `sms statement`, send the content of the message to the caller
-- line 31 is an `audio statement` tts from an `string literal` of the congratulations message.
+- line 31 is an `audio object`, and the content is the registered tts
-- line 32 is an `play_audio statement` play the above `audio object`.
+- line 32 play the above `audio object`
-- lines 36 - 38 are ivr to ask the caller to return the `main menu` or hang up.
+- Line 41-52 are `IVR` guide users to return to the main menu or `hang up` the phone

 ## change_password.bus
 ```bus